The Manifold Hypothesis for Gradient-Based Explanations: Introduction

-Apart from the intuitive and empirical plausibility of the manifold hypothesis, its main appeal is that it provides a clear perspective on why explaining image classifiers is difficult.
-Indeed, while our empirical investigation shows that the alignment between feature attributions and the data manifold is significantly better than random, it also shows that there remains much room for improvement.
-How can we align explanations with the data manifold?
-As we show in Sec. \ref{sec:adversarial}, $l_2$-adversarial training improves the alignment of the gradient with the data manifold across all tasks.
-It avoids an effect observed under standard training procedures where the alignment between model gradients and the data manifold deteriorates as the model increasingly fits the labels.
+{\bf To provide empirical evidence for the hypothesis}, we employ autoencoders and estimate the image manifolds of five different datasets: MNIST, EMNIST, CIFAR10, X-ray pneumonia, and diabetic retinopathy detection.
+By projecting different feature attributions into the tangent space, we then provide qualitative evidence that tangent-space components are perceptually-aligned, whereas orthogonal components visually resemble random noise (Sec. \ref{sec:results_projection}).
+As depicted in Figure \ref{fig:concept}, we also use variational autoencoders as generative models.
+This allows us to generate image datasets with {\it completely known manifold structure}.

+We then show that popular post-hoc methods such as SmoothGrad, Integrated Gradients and Input $\times$ Gradient improve the alignment of attributions with the data manifold (Sec \ref{sec:post-hoc-alignment}).
+The same is true for $l_2$-adversarial training, which significantly aligns model gradients with the data manifold (Sec. \ref{sec:adversarial}).
+These results hold consistently across all the different datasets.
 We also show that some form of adjustment to the model architecture or training algorithm is necessary: generalization of neural networks alone does not imply the alignment of model gradients with the data manifold (Sec. \ref{sec:theory}).

+A user study demonstrates that humans perceive feature attributions as better aligned with perception if they are better aligned with the tangent space (Sec. \ref{sec:user_study}).
+Finally, we relate our measure of alignment with the data manifold to other measures such as the remove-and-retrain benchmark \citep{hooker2019benchmark} (Sec. \ref{sec:roar}) and sanity checks for explanations \citep{adebayo2018sanity} (Sec. \ref{sec:model_and_data}).

+{\bf Apart from the intuitive and empirical plausibility of the hypothesis}, its main appeal is that it provides a clear perspective on why explaining image classifiers is difficult: While our empirical investigations show that post-hoc methods and adversarial training improve the alignment of attributions with the data manifold, in many cases there remains much room for improvement.
+Overall, the proposed manifold hypothesis is an important step toward understanding when feature attributions are explanations.